How to Become a Digital Nomad

-A digital nomad is someone who embraces technology and location independence, traveling to other cities—and even other countries—to both work remotely and explore new surroundings.
-Some people travel for years while others go for just a few weeks or months at a time.
+Digital nomads embrace a location-independent, technology-enabled lifestyle.
+They travel to different cities and even different countries to work remotely and explore new surroundings.
+Some travel for years, while others go for just a few weeks or months at a time.

-Consider destinations where the cost of living is low, so you can stretch your dollars further.
+You may also want to consider destinations where the cost of living is low so you can stretch your dollars further.
 For instance, Southeast Asia is a more popular location for digital nomads than, say, London, Munich, San Francisco, or New York.

 Not sure which areas are most affordable?
 Use The Earth Awaits, an online tool that lets you plug in your budget, your family size, the size of the apartment you’re looking for, and what continent(s) you’re interested in and it’ll provide options.
 Another site called Nomad List can give you ideas by ranking cities all over the world on criteria like safety, walkability, Internet speed, and more.